mrduguo/plane-seat-planner/README.md

 * the output was to produce best result for the requirements and sample data
 * it may not reflex real life or additional situations
 * satisfaction is calculated based on all travellers include over subscribed

-### Technology Selection

-* selected spring-boot/groovy/spock to maximize the readability with minimal code.
-* aim to write readable code without inline comments
-* more unit test could be written for core algorithm

 ### Input Validation